ptvan/ptvan.github.io/_posts/2019-09-11-javascript-interactive-streetmap.md

 title: Interactive street maps in JavaScript
 ---

-During summer of 2019, my girlfriend and I started looking at buying a house.
+During summer of 2019, my then-girlfriend and I started looking at buying a house.
 Due to Seattle's [infamously hot housing market](https://seattlebubble.com/blog/2018/04/19/reader-comment-now-all-i-seem-to-be-able-to-afford-are-the-meth-houses/), we ended up looking at >30 houses before making an offer.
 The geek in me saw this as an opportunity to do some mapping and visualization, and also learn some new technologies.

 I imagined an interactive map that would show the location of each house we looked at, along with metadata so we could potentially look at trends.
 I was hoping to use open-source data, rather than GoogleMaps which require an API key.